sanaz-mahmoudi/sanazmahmoudi/README.md

 2. Optimisation example under abnormal conditions ([link](https://github.com/sanaz-mahmoudi/sanazmahmoudi/blob/main/OperationUnderAbnormalConditions.ipynb))
 3. Resiliency assessment in a planned and unplanned 24-hour outage of the thermal power plant during the Dunkelflaute event ([link](https://github.com/sanaz-mahmoudi/sanazmahmoudi/blob/main/OperationUnderAbnormalConditionsDuringanOutage.ipynb))

+Note: For the sake of simplicity, the transport model is used instead of AC or DC power flow equations to ensure nodal power balance.

 NO NEED TO INSTALL ANYTHING!!
-JUST CLICK ON THE LINK AND RUN IT ON COLAB USING YOUR GOOGLE ACCOUNT!!
+JUST CLICK ON THE LINK AND RUN IT ON COLAB USING YOUR GOOGLE ACCOUNT